micmalti/portfolio/src/policy.md

 - Personal identification information (Name, email address, phone number, etc.)
 - Information you provide in the subject and message fields

 All of the data that is collected about you by this website is obtained directly from you when you voluntarily complete the form available at [www.michaelgauci.com/#contact](www.michaelgauci.com/#contact).
-The form submission data will be processed by KwesForms.
-For details on how KwesForms handles your data, please refer to their privacy policy.
+Form submission data is processed by Formspark, which stores its data in Ireland.
+For more details on how Formspark handles your data, please refer to their privacy policy.

 ### Use of Your Personal Data